Skip to main content

 To benefit the built environment

-LTH conducts research in all areas associated with the concept of built environment – design, architecture, surveying, infrastructure, energy-smart technology and transport.
-This width promotes an exchange of perspectives and enhances the quality of research in all the above mentioned fields.
+LTH conducts research in all areas associated with the concept of built environment – construction, architecture, surveying, infrastructure, energy-smart technology and transport.

-Researchers are looking for solutions for the housing and workplaces of tomorrow – they are experts on everything from zero-energy buildings to climate-smart concrete.
-They provide assessments on materials and structures that stand the test of time and show how construction processes can be improved.
-Particular areas of expertise entails how we can build in an energy-efficient, damp proof and fireproof way – and how lighting and architecture affects people.
+LTH researchers are seeking solutions for the housing and workplaces of the future.
+They provide assessments of materials and structures that stand the test of time and demonstrate how construction processes can be improved.
+They have expertise in energy-efficient, damp-proof and fire-safe construction, as well as in how lighting and architecture affect people.

-Among LTH’s researchers, there are those investigating how rising sea levels, increased wind exposure and torrential rain impacts the built environment.
-They explore measures needed in order to prevent cities from being flooded and coastal areas from being engulfed by the sea, but also how to plan and build cities to increase their adaptive capacity to a changing climate.
+Among LTH’s researchers are experts investigating how rising sea levels, increased wind exposure and torrential rain affect the built environment.
+They can identify the measures required to prevent cities from flooding and coastal areas from being engulfed by the sea, and show how infrastructure and buildings can be adapted to a changing climate.

-At LTH we have civil engineers who focus on the design of roads, public transport systems and cycling infrastructure – as well as safe traffic environments for the elderly and the disabled.
-There are architects researching the flexible spaces of the future, and surveyors with in-depth knowledge on the conflicts of interests associated with the use of land.
+At LTH, civil engineers conduct research on roads, public transport systems and cycling infrastructure, as well as on creating safe traffic environments for all.
+There are architects researching sustainable living environments for the future, and surveyors with in-depth knowledge of the conflicts of interest associated with the use of land.